 (We break down the basics of extended and integrated planning in this post)

 How to Foster Transparency AND Prioritize Efficiency in Business Continuity Planning

 To foster transparency, accountability and collaboration while still prioritizing efficiency, finance leaders need to ensure that:

 - They have a single source of truth for all financial and non-financial company data.

 - All internal stakeholders have visibility into the planning process and the means to actively participate.

 At the end of the day, an effective integrated planning process requires an agile analysis of critical metrics and the ability to consolidate data from multiple sources for fluent, more accurate reporting.

 With a clear plan, the proper tools and the right resources at their disposal, finance leaders won’t have to fear periods of uncertainty.
-Instead, they’ll be able to approach every situation with confidence and develop a data-driven game plan—ultimately aligning the entire company on strategy and leading the charge toward updated targets and goals.
+Instead, they’ll be able to confidently approach every situation and develop a data-driven game plan—ultimately aligning the entire company on strategy and leading the charge toward updated targets and goals.

 And, of course—we’re here to help.
 Vena offers solutions for businesses of all kinds that make planning, reporting, and other critical processes more efficient and successful.
 Learn more here.

 Did you learn a lot about business continuity planning in this post?
 Here are three more to read next: